enlivengo/admincore/README.md

 ### Authentication

-Qor provides pretty flexable authorization solution, with it, you could integrate with your current authorization method.
+Qor provides quite a flexible authorization solution.
+With it, you could integrate with your current authorization method.

-What you need to do is implement an `Auth` interface like below, and set it to the admin
+What you need to do is implement an `Auth` interface like below, and set it in the admin object.

 ```go
 type Auth interface {